 Shoreditch – hipster area with a lot of Street Art

 Shoreditch is pretty close to Brick Lane.
 The area is alternative and relaxed but also very hip.
 Not only will you find galleries and startups but also the pop-up mall “Boxpark”.
 In former shipping containers you can buy clothes, cosmetics, accessories and food.
 In the evenings there is often live music.

 And then there is lots of Street Art.
 Again: keep your eyes open, look into backyards, change your perspective and look up at houses.

-Discover Street Art in Camden
+London’s North for Street Art in Camden

-Keep eyes open and find beautiful pieces on walls, in backyards and entrances.
+Camden is another hotspot for Street Art.
+If you enjoy walking, leave the tube at “Mornington Cresent” and start walking towards “Camden High Street”.
+Keep your eyes open and find beautiful pieces on walls, in backyards and entrances.
 Also visit some of the parallel streets to High Street as some of the good pieces ones are hidden there.